 Not good for: Teams in the middle of a crisis, or teams that lack the knowledge necessary to provide informed opinions.

 What Else Can You Do to Become a Good Leader?

 While adopting an appropriate leadership style can help you become a successful leader, there’s a lot more you can do to achieve your career goals.
 In particular, you can enroll in an online business degree program.
-By earning an online business degree—such as a BS in Business Administration, an MS in Leadership, or an MS in Management—you can gain the business skills you need to be a truly effective leader.
+By earning an online business degree—such as a BS in Business Administration or a Master of Business Administration (MBA)—you can gain the business skills you need to be a truly effective leader.
 Plus, by earning your degree online, you can continue working—taking advantage of all the flexibility and convenience of online learning.